intel/terraform-intel-aws-ecs/policies.md

 Description: The configured "instance_types" should be Intel Xeon 3rd Generation(code-named Ice Lake).
 At the time of publication of this policy, EKS Managed Node Group do not allow Intel 4th gen Xeon Scalable processors (code named Sapphire Rapids).

+NOTE:  need to validate the resource types & which resources are available.

 Resource type: aws_eks_managed_node_group

 Parameter: instance_types